cfeenstra67/statey/README.rst

     st.helpers.set_provider_defaults("pulumi/aws", {"region": "<my_default_region>"})

-The conf file will always be run before the [code]`statey_module.py` module is loaded, and it is intended to register hooks to change statey's behavior.
+The conf file will always be run before the ``statey_module.py`` module is loaded, and it is intended to register hooks to change statey's behavior.

-After running [code]`statey up`, the application will display a confirmation message, and if confirmed will subsequently execute the operations displayed in the plan.
+After running ``statey up``, the application will display a confirmation message, and if confirmed will subsequently execute the operations displayed in the plan.
 At this point the `statey` application is fully aware of and managing the infrastructure defined in `statey_module.py`.
 You can edit, remove, add to or delete this infrastructure fluently and incrementally without interrupting your existing resources.
 For example, perhaps we want to change the naming scheme for our s3 objects:

 .. code-block:: python